 Similar adverse consequences could result from cybersecurity breaches affecting issuers of securities in which a client invests; governmental and other regulatory authorities; exchange and other financial market operators, banks, brokers, dealers, and other financial institutions; and other parties.
-In addition, substantial costs may be incurred by these entities in order to prevent any cybersecurity breaches in the future.
+In addition, substantial costs may be incurred by these entities to prevent any cybersecurity breaches in the future.

 Registered investment advisers are required to disclose all material facts regarding any legal or disciplinary events that would be material to your evaluation of Adviser or the integrity of Adviser's management.
 Adviser has no information applicable to this Item.
-Adviser has never been subject to a disciplinary event and has never been a party to a legal proceeding (other than as a participant in security class-action settlements based on Adviser's purchase of securities).